IBM-Cloud/bluemix-cloud-connectors/README.md

 The Spring Cloud Connectors project assumes that the `spring.cloud.{id}` is a URL.
 Unfortunately Twilio operates over HTTP so it is hard for the Bluemix Cloud Connectors project to know what connector to use.
 For that reason you must use the `twilio` protocol (which is something we made up), for example `twilio://user:pass@localhost:5984`.

-#### Graph DB

-The Spring Cloud Connectors project assumes that the `spring.cloud.{id}` is a URL.
-Unfortunately the Graph DB service operates over
-HTTP so it is hard for the Bluemix Cloud Connectors project to know what connector to use.
-For that reason you must use the `ibmgraphdb` protocol (which is something we made up), for example `ibmgraphdb://user:pass@localhost:5984`.

-#### Object Storage

-The Spring Cloud Connectors project assumes that the `spring.cloud.{id}` is a URL.
-Unfortunately the Object Storage service operates over
-HTTP so it is hard for the Bluemix Cloud Connectors project to know what connector to use.
-For that reason you must use the `swiftobjectstorage` protocol (which is something we made up), for example `swiftobjectstorage://user:pass@identity.open.softlayer.com/project/domainName`.

-In addition, in order to use the OpenStack4J library you need to provide the `project` and `domainName` information for your service instance.
-To do thise when running locally we use path parameters in the URL.
-The hostname for the URL should always be `identity.open.softlayer.com`.
-The first path parameter is the `project` value, and the second path parameter should be the `domainName` value from your service instance credentials.

 ## Development